JustineValdez/JustineValdez/README.md

-<h2 align="left">Hi!
-My name is Justine D. Valdez, and I'm currently pursuing a Bachelor of Science in Information Technology.</h2>
+<h2 align="left">My name is Justine D. Valdez, and I'm currently pursuing a Bachelor of Science in Information Technology.</h2>

 ###